Finding Sacred Space: Rabbi Faryn Borella and Or Shalom’s Vision for Bernal Heights

 Very topical.

-The next holiday is Purim, which is March 13th.
+The next holiday is Purim, which is on March 13th.
 We will hold two programs, one in Noe Valley at Noe Valley Ministry and one in Bernal.

 Is there anything else you would like to add?

 There has been such a warm reception in the neighborhood.
 It’s a wonderful neighborhood; we feel like we’re part of a community, not just on a random street.
 We love to meet new people.
-One of my favorite things has been being at Progressive Grounds or walking down the street and people saying, “Oh, you’re the rabbi,” or running into congregants or people who’ve been to services, or people just knocking on our door saying, “I see you’re a synagogue, would love to talk.”
+One of my favorite things has been being at Progressive Grounds or walking down the street and people saying, “Oh, you’re the rabbi,” or running into congregants or people who’ve been to services, or people just knocking on our door saying, “I see you’re a synagogue, I would love to talk.”

 Change as Tradition: Or Shalom’s Reconstructionist Approach